small-hack/argocd-apps/vouch-proxy/README.md

 It forces visitors to login and authenticate with an `Identity Provider` before allowing them access to a website.

 See: https://github.com/vouch/vouch-proxy

+Debugging tools: https://oidcdebugger.com/ + set vouch to `testing` mode in the external secret